Some new problems in additive combinatorics

-Additive combinatorics is an active field involving both number theory and combinatorics.
-For an excellent introduction to problems and results in this fascinating field, one may consult Tao and Vu [TV].
-See also Alon [A] for a useful tool called Combinatorial Nullstellensatz.
+{1.\arabic{equation}} {1.\arabic{theorem}} {1.\arabic{corollary}} {1.\arabic{lemma}} {1.\arabic{remark}} Additive combinatorics is an active field involving both number theory and combinatorics.
+For an excellent introduction to problems and results in this fascinating field, one may consult Tao and Vu \cite{TV}.
+See also Alon \cite{A} for a useful tool called Combinatorial Nullstellensatz.
 In this paper we study some new problems in additive combinatorics, they involve some special kinds of permutations or circular permutations.

 Now we present our basic results.